 KELSEY REEP, LCSW

-I'm a licensed clinical social worker and licensed clinical addictions specialist.
-I received my Master’s Degree from Western Carolina University.
-Prior to that, I received my Bachelor’s Degree in Psychology from the University of North Carolina Wilmington.
+I received my Master’s Degree from Western Carolina University and my Bachelor’s Degree in Psychology from the University of North Carolina Wilmington.
 I utilize insight from both psychology (i.e., the study of the mind and behaviors) and social work (i.e., the understanding of human development, behavior, as well as, the social, economic, and cultural institutions and interactions) perspectives to guide my clinical practice.
 I actively engage in both woman-centered and abortion-related continuing education.
 Along with my formal education/training, my own healing process has directly inspired my professional practice.
 You can read and learn more about my journey by

-Outside of my therapy practice, one can find me doing introverted things, such as, spending way too much time (and having way too many conversations) with my 3 furry creatures, trying my hand at gardening, reading fiction novels, and dabbling/committing/abandoning all sorts of different hobbies.
+Outside of my therapy practice, one can find me doing introverted things, such as, spending way too much time (and having way too many conversations) with my 3 furry creatures, making stained glass art, reading fiction novels, and dabbling/committing/abandoning all sorts of different hobbies.

 ‣ Boundary setting